Frost Fair of 1683.

 Entrepreneurs have always taken advantage of events when the public's great curiosity is aroused and the freezing of the Thames in 1814 is such an event.

-A heavy frost commenced on the 27 December 1813, followed by two days of heavy snowfall.
+A heavy frost commenced on the 27 December 1813 which lasted for several days.
+This was followed by two days of heavy snowfall.
 The upper reaches of Thames froze.
-There then follow a slight thaw and the ice broke up and floated down stream but became jammed into a solid jagged mass between London and Blackfriars Bridges.
+There then follow a slight thaw and the ice broke up and floated down stream but became jammed into a solid jagged mass between the London and Blackfriars Bridges.

 The watermen, unable to ply their trade, demanded a toll which was paid quite happily by the public.